Emergency Preparedness - Frequently Asked Questions

 Can I contact my child?

 Parents are asked not to call the school in emergency situations so phone lines can remain accessible for handling the specific situation.
-Parents will be kept informed via the Global Connect phone system.
+Parents will be kept informed via the automatic calling system.

 Will children be allowed to view events via live television or radio reports?